solon/bookshelf-schema/doc/fields.rst

 .. class:: EmailField(name, options = {})

-Like a StringField with simple check that value looks like a email address.
+Like a :code:`StringField` with a simple check that the value looks like a email address.

 EncryptedStringField
 ^^^^^^^^^^^^^^^^^^^^